Faktion

-Faktion was an American rock band from Denton, Texas.
+Faktion was an American rock band from Denton, Texas formed by friends Marshal Dutton, Josh Franklin, Jeremy Blackstock, and Jeremy "Brink" Coan.
+After adding a fifth member to the band, lead singer Ryan Gibbs in 2003 the band eventually signed a record deal with Roadrunner Records and released their self-titled debut album in 2006.
+The album was their one and only featuring Ryan Gibbs as singer, after he left the band in 2007 and would be replaced by Aaron Pose.
+With Pose as lead singer the band released the Ignite What's Inside – EP in February 2008 and Crash Ashore – EP in October 2008.

 History

 Faktion formed in 2002 as a four-piece group after the band members met at the University of North Texas in Denton, Texas.
 Originally, guitarist Marshal Dutton was the band's vocalist, but frontman Ryan Gibbs was recruited and the band became a five-piece group.

 In 2004, the band independently recorded and released an EP titled Make a Dent.
-In October 2004, the band signed a record deal with Roadrunner Records.
-Their self-titled debut album Faktion was produced by Brett Hestla (Dark New Day) & Justin Thomas, and was recorded at Gridlock Studios in Orlando, Florida.
-Shortly thereafter the group embarked upon The Girls Gone Wild Rocks America tour with Hinder and Revelation Theory.
+In October 2004, they signed a deal with Roadrunner Records.
+Their self-titled debut album Faktion was produced by Brett Hestla (Dark New Day) and Justin Thomas, and was recorded at Gridlock Studios in Orlando, Florida.
+Shortly thereafter, the group embarked upon The Girls Gone Wild Rocks America tour with Hinder and Revelation Theory.
 The album was released on March 21, 2006.
 That following summer, after the release, the band gained a spot opening for Mercy Fall and Seether on Seether's Karma and Effect tour.
 Other notable tours included 10 Years and Theory of a Deadman with several other one-off dates with various national acts.

 A short time after their album was released, the band announced they had parted ways with Roadrunner.

-The band independently released a five track b-side EP on March 20, 2007.
+The band independently released a five-track B-side EP on March 20, 2007.
 On May 3, 2007, the band announced Gibbs' departure to pursue other opportunities.
 Gibbs went on to record a song titled "Suddenly (One More Try)" with Dallas-based rock band Kennedy, released in late 2008; later he formed the acoustic duo Right on Red with Faktion guitarist Josh Franklin.